nodiuus/door-alert-system/README.md

 An alert system that detects if patients with a certain RFID band are trying to leave the assisted living facility I worked at.
 The system also shows what card was swiped in and where.

-I made this system alongside @Zidanni
+I made this system alongside @zClerigo

 This web app works alongside the DXAccess door management software.